CodeDruid13/Firestore-migration-Script/README.md

 # Firestore-migration-Script
-Script to migrate Realtime database to Firestore
+A script to migrate firebase realtime database to Firestore working with several nested data